Components

 Raw HTML

-Ripple only.
-The {html expr} container is a Ripple-specific escape hatch for inserting pre-rendered markup directly into the DOM, similar in spirit to Svelte's {@html ...}.
-The expression must evaluate to a string, and it replaces the surrounding element's contents as parsed HTML rather than escaped text.
+The {html expr} directive is an escape hatch for inserting pre-rendered markup directly into the DOM, similar in spirit to Svelte's {@html ...}.
+Use it as child content: <article>{html source}</article>.

 1 component Article({ markup }: { markup: string }) {

-2 // {html ...} inserts the value as raw HTML — no escaping.
+2 // {html ...} inserts trusted markup as raw HTML.

-4 <article>{html markup}</article>
+3 <article>{html markup}</article>

 Security: only use {html ...} with content you trust.
 Any string that originated from user input must be sanitised first — otherwise you're opening an XSS vector.
 If in doubt, stick with the default { ... } container or {text ...}.